oemof/tespy/paper.md

 houshold or even district level show analogous feedback reactions with the underground.
-As their electricity consumption highly depends on the heat source temperature level, simulator coupling provides valuable assessment possibilities in this field, too [QUELLE (ANGUS)].
-Another possible application of TESPy lies in pipeline network simulation: TESPy has been implemented in OpenGeoSys [@ogs] in order to simulate the operation of BTES arrays [@BTES].
+As their electricity consumption highly depends on the heat source temperature level, simulator coupling provides valuable assessment possibilities in this field, too.
+Additionally, TESPy has been implemented in OpenGeoSys [@ogs] for pipeline network simulation of borhole thermal energy storage arrays [@BTES].

 # Acknowledgements